greeksea08/SI507finalproj/README.md

 - secrets.py (Place your API keys in this file saved as: yelp_key = <api_key from Yelp>, zomato_key = <api_key from Zomato>).
 See next section on instructions on how to get API keys.

 Data sources and api_key requirements:
-- Yelp
-An API key is required to access this data source.
-To get an API key, go to https://www.yelp.com/developers/documentation/v3/authentication
+- Yelp (An API key is required to access this data source.
+To get an API key, go to https://www.yelp.com/developers/documentation/v3/authentication)

-- Zomato
-An API key is required to access this data source.
-To get an API key, go to https://developers.zomato.com/api
+- Zomato (An API key is required to access this data source.
+To get an API key, go to https://developers.zomato.com/api)

 Other useful info:
 Getting started with Plotly for Python - https://plot.ly/python/getting-started/

 Program structure:
-This program uses API key authorization, json, requests, caching, sqlite, and plotly.

-It is divided into 8 main functions:
+This program uses API key authorization, json, requests, caching, sqlite, and plotly.It is divided into 8 main functions:

 1. ask_user: Main function.
 Interactively asks the user for a city input.
 This function kicks off the other functions.
 2. create_db_tables: Creates the db and main tables YelpResto and ZomatoResto.
 3. insert_tables: Inserts data in the YelpResto and ZomatoResto tables.